Founder & Lead Editor

 - Walking: It's arguably one of the best walking shoes on the market due to the rocker geometry.

-However, don't try to use these for CrossFit or lateral gym movements.
-The stack height is way too high; you'll roll an ankle faster than you can say "burpee".
+However, don’t use these for CrossFit or lateral gym movements.
+The stack is way too high, and you’re asking for an ankle roll.

 Quality and Durability

-When you drop these prices on a shoe, you want it to last.
-The consensus is that the Nimbus 27 is a "high-mileage workhorse".
+At this price, you want the shoe to last.
+The consensus is that the Nimbus 27 is a “high-mileage workhorse”.

 - Praise for Longevity: The outsole rubber is tough.
 Like, really tough.
 Reviewers are projecting 700-800 km (approx. 450-500 miles) of life out of these, which is above average for soft daily trainers.
 The foam also seems resilient; it doesn't bottom out or go "dead" quickly.